ocf/ocfweb/ocfweb/docs/docs/staff/backend/prometheus.md

 [[!meta title="Prometheus"]]

-We use Prometheus to provide real-time monitoring of our hardware.
+We use Prometheus to provide real-time monitoring of our [[hardware|doc staff/backend.
 The master is [[dementors|doc staff/backend/servers]] which uses the Node Exporter to collect data from other servers.

 We monitor servers, desktops, and staff VMs, but not the hozer boxes.